k-kahora/Maml/README.md

 * Maybe change keywords to something obscene
 * Add a unique feature that makes development hell
 * Add less than or equal to and greater than respectively
+* Make the langugage installable on Nix systems via the flake in your github